DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c154bcad-ae81-4fb8-9acf-56913dffaf04)

-- THE WLC and lightweight APs use a protocol called CAPWAP (Control AND Provisiong of Wireless Access Points) to communicate
+- The WLC and lightweight APs use a protocol called CAPWAP (Control And Provisiong of Wireless Access Points) to communicate
-    - Based on an older protocol called LWAPP (LIGHTWEIGHT ACCESS POINT PROTOCOL)
+    - Based on an older protocol called LWAPP (Lightweight Access Point Protocol)

-- TWO tunnels are created between each AP and the WLC :
+- Two tunnels are created between each AP and the WLC :
     - Control tunnel (UDP Port 5246)
         - This tunnel is used to configure the APs and control and manage operations
         - All traffic in this tunnel is encrypted, by default
     - Data tunnel (UDP Port 5247)
         - All traffic from wireless clients is sent through this tunnel to the WLC
         - It does not go directly to the wired network!
         - Traffic in this tunnel is not encrypted by default but you can configure it to be encrypted with DTLS (Datagram Transport Layer Security)

 - Because all traffic from wireless clients is tunneled to the WLC with CAPWAP, APs connect to the switch access ports - not trunk ports